Do Go On - 400 - The Millennium Dome Heist

 Yeah, that sounds good too.

-refresh these quite a bit to get something that's going to be – I've refreshed it once and gotten, like, three out of this,
+often I have to like refresh these quite a bit to get something that's going to be

-and I've got another one I can do from this.
+I've refreshed it once and gotten like three out of this, and I've got another one I can

 Oh, this is great.

-But it's crazy how good this is working.
+And then I'll refresh, but it's crazy how good this is working.

-Yeah, Madison Owen Operation Pegasus.
+Yeah, Madison Owen, Operation Pegasus.

 That's really good.